opensupplyhub/open-apparel-registry/load-tests/README.md

 - `VU_MULTIPLER`: An integer number of parallel executions of each batch of requests
 - `CLIENT_KEY`: For load tests that fetch data from the API this must be set to a string that is the same as the value in the staging app service environmant
 - `FILTERS`: For the tile and facility download load tests this may be set to a string formatted like the query string filter arguments passed to the facilities api (e.g. contributors=1&&countries=CN)
+- `TOKEN`: For load tests that POST data the string API token to be included with the POST.

 ## Running